Michael Cassutt: Other writings

 His monthly column about science fiction television and film, "The Cassutt Files," appeared on SciFiWire.com from 2000 to 2009.
 He has also taught TV writing at the University of Southern California's School of Cinematic Arts, and at the University of Oregon.

-More recently, Cassutt has published several new short stories, in Isaac Asimov's Science Fiction Magazine, on Tor.com, and in The Magazine of Fantasy and Science Fiction.
+More recently, Cassutt has published several new short stories, in Isaac Asimov's Science Fiction Magazine, on Tor.com, and in The Magazine of Fantasy and Science Fiction and Analog Science Fiction and Science Fact.

 Awards and recognition

 In 1989, Cassutt won the Nancy Susan Reynolds Award of the Center for Population Options for a three-part episode, "First Love," on the series TV 101, although the series itself was not a success and ran for only thirteen episodes.

 Personal life

 Cassutt lives in Los Angeles with his wife, Cindy, and two children, Ryan and Alexandra.